Tommy Pham Preview, Player Props: Diamondbacks vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.97 team ERA that ranks 26th across all league pitching staffs.
+- The White Sox have the 26th-ranked team ERA among all MLB pitching staffs (4.96).

-- White Sox pitchers combine to surrender 214 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- The right-hander last appeared on Friday against the Boston Red Sox, when he tossed 6 1/3 innings, allowing one earned run while giving up five hits.
+- In his most recent time out on Friday, the righty threw 6 1/3 innings against the Boston Red Sox, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.